Urusei Yatsura (film series): OVA releases

 Urusei Yatsura also has a number of direct-to-market video releases which include stories not covered in the TV series or films.
 However, they are not true OVAs as all of them were released in theaters prior to being released on video.
-All but one of these were released after the ending of the series, so popularity may have also been a factor in the continued release of new animation.
+All were released after the ending of the series, so popularity may have also been a factor in the continued release of new animation.